xeokit/xeokit-bim-viewer/README.md

 ## Need Help?

 Everything here is well-tested and used in production, so we're confident that this solution will work well for you.

-Sometimes, however, users have benefited from a short consultation, to save time getting started.
+Sometimes, however, users benefit from a short consultation to get started more quickly.

-[xeolabs](http://xeolabs.com) can help you with:
+[xeolabs](http://xeolabs.com/contact/) can help you with:

 - Setting up a ````xeokit-bim-viewer```` with your models
 - Installing and running the open source model conversion tools
 - Converting the models for you, in case you need them quickly for a client demo or POC
 - Debugging issues in your models
 - Optimizing your models for best performance

+[Get in touch](http://xeolabs.com/contact/) if you could use a little help getting started.

 ## License